The Benefits of Studying Online

 To help you decide if earning your graduate degree online is the right decision for you and your career, we’ve put together a look at three of the primary advantages of the online classroom.

 We’re all familiar with the phrase “Time is money.”
 In the United States, this aged adage is particularly relevant and viewed as being undeniably true.

-Though leisure time in the U.S. has increased over the last 50 years, the rapid progression of technology has provided many new ways to fill that gained free time.2 New opportunities to apply down time towards something beneficial and productive have emerged, including the opportunity to go back to school to earn a graduate degree from a world-class institution.
+Though leisure time in the U.S. has increased over the last 50 years, the rapid progression of technology has provided many novel ways to fill that newfound free time.2 These include new opportunities to apply down time toward something beneficial and productive, such as the opportunity to go back to school to earn a graduate degree from a world-class institution.

 Think about it this way: How do you use your free time currently?
-Maybe you binge-watch a show or two, go to the gym, or hang out with friends, but you could be taking an online course with the ability to change your day-to-day life and career forever.
-The choices are yours.
+Maybe you binge-watch a show or two, go to the gym, or hang out with friends.
+However, you could be taking an online course with the ability to change your day-to-day life and career forever.
+The choice is yours.

 2. Location, Location, Location